ameena02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 changes the owner of the file
-creates an empty file called hello adds execute permission to the owner of the file
+creates an empty file called hello adds execute permission to the owner of the file adds execute permission to the owner and the group owner, and read permission to other users, to the file